 Lloyds Banking Group, one of the UK’s largest banking institutions, disclosed that a technical glitch in March 2026 allowed customers to view transaction data and personal details belonging to other account holders.
-The exposure affected up to 447,936 customers before the issue was identified and resolved.
+The exposure initially affected up to 447,936 customers before the issue was identified and resolved.

 The incident occurred when users logged into their accounts and were inadvertently shown information from other customers’ profiles, including transaction histories and personal identifying information.
 Lloyds stated the glitch was caused by a system error during routine maintenance rather than external attack or malicious activity.